seth-way/portfolio/README.md

   - Their basename should share the `"short"` attribute from the project's info in `src/assets/resume-info/projects`.
 - To create new tech badges, add them to `src/assets/resume-info/badges.json`.
   - I only used badges from this [site](https://dev.to/envoy_/150-badges-for-github-pnk).
 If you use your own, it may require a small refactor.

+## Deploy:
+- This app is built for a hassle-free [Vercel](https://vercel.com/) deployment.
+Their platform is free & doesn't require card information.
+- Simply make an account, grant access to your forked repo, and create a new deployment.

 ## Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)